 Secondary education is a cycle of specific studies and includes various courses intended principally to prepare young people to go on to higher education or to enter the labour market.

-Access to secondary education requires a prior completion of primary school.
+Access to secondary education requires prior completion of primary school.
 It takes three years with a large variety of courses including professional courses.
-Upon completion and approval, the students are granted a certificate for purposes of access to the university or employment, as the case may be.
+Upon completion and approval, the students are granted a certificate for purposes of access to university or employment, as the case may be.

 At present, higher education in Portugal is divided into two subsystems: university education and non-university higher education (polytechnic education), and it is provided in State and private universities and non-university higher education institutions (both State and private).
 Access to higher education requires prior completion and approval in secondary school or equivalent.